ThomasSpare/maste_science/README.md

 ## MÅSTE - Research in Nuclear Recycling

-This site is a University funded research project to help in researching how to develop new technologies that will tackle the long term dangers of nuclear storage.
+This site is a University funded research project to help in researching how to develop new technologies with the aim to investigate the use of Nuclear power in a more stable, safe, cost effective, environmentally friendly way in a longterm perspective.

 ### What is Nuclear Recycling ?